How people who are unhappy with a decision on a benefit claim can challenge the decision.

-IIDB is administered by the Department for Work and Pensions in Great Britain, and by the Department for Communities in Northern Ireland.
-In Scotland, Employment Injury Assistance is replacing IIDB, but it’s not expected to start to replace IIDB until autumn 2022.
+IIDB is administered by the Department for Work and Pensions (DWP) in Great Britain, and by the Department for Communities in Northern Ireland.
+In Scotland, Employment Injury Assistance will replace IIDB, but there is not as yet a clear timetable for when this will happen.

 Who can claim IIDB?

-- as a result of the accident or disease they suffered a “loss of faculty”; and
+- as a result of the accident or disease they suffered a “loss of faculty”

 - as a result of that loss of faculty, they are disabled

 Regulations set out a list of over 70 industrial diseases and, for each, the occupations or types of work known to have a link to that disease.
 To qualify for IIDB for a prescribed disease, a person must have worked in an occupation listed for that disease, and the disease must have been caused by that occupation.

 The Industrial Injuries Advisory Council (IIAC) reviews the list of prescribed diseases and occupations and makes recommendations to the Secretary of State on what diseases the scheme should cover.

 The amount, of benefit, depends on the degree of disablement – up to £207.60 a week in 2023/24, for those assessed as 100% disabled.
 Benefit is not normally payable if disablement is assessed at less than 14%.

 Additional amounts may also payable depending on the person’s degree of disablement and needs:

 Two other benefits may still be payable in addition to or instead of IIDB to people who had an accident or started to have a disease before 1 October 1990 – Reduced Earnings Allowance or Retirement Allowance.